moj-analytical-services/fuzzyfinder/dev_notes.md

 ## Abstractions

 - A record.
     Main role is formatting the record, tokenising etc.
     Constain beta information about columns etc.
     - properties:
         - record as a dict
     - methods:
         - convert record into cleaned tokenised string for fts

-    - an additional function get_toke_probabilities(record, sqliteconnection)  so that record class is 'pure' (doesn't need to know about sqlite)

 - RecordComparison

     -properties
         The two records
     - methods